juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 ## Use generic ephemeral volume {#general-ephemeral-storage}

-[Generic ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes) are similar to `emptyDir`, which provides a per-pod directory for scratch data.
-When application pods need large volume, per-pod ephemeral storage, consider using JuiceFS as generic ephemeral volume.
+[Generic ephemeral volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/#generic-ephemeral-volumes) are similar to `emptyDir`, which provides a per-Pod directory for scratch data.
+When application Pods need large volume, per-Pod ephemeral storage, consider using JuiceFS as generic ephemeral volume.

 Generic ephemeral volume works similar to dynamic provisioning, thus you'll need to [create a StorageClass](#create-storage-class) as well.
-But generic ephemeral volume uses `volumeClaimTemplate` which automatically creates PVC for each pod.
+But generic ephemeral volume uses `volumeClaimTemplate` which automatically creates PVC for each Pod.

-Declare generic ephemeral volume directly in pod definition:
+Declare generic ephemeral volume directly in Pod definition:

 ```yaml {20-31}
 apiVersion: v1